-Apple Watch Series 3: Everything the pros need to know
+Apple Watch Series 3: Cheat sheet

 When is Apple Watch Series 3 available?

-Customers could start placing orders for Apple Watch Series 3 devices beginning September 15, 2017.
-Apple Watch Series 3 orders, with the exception of Nike+ models, will begin shipping September 22, 2017.
-The Nike+ Apple Watch Series 3 units will begin shipping October 5, 2017.
+Customers could start placing orders for Apple Watch Series 3 devices on September 15, 2017.
+Apple Watch Series 3 orders, with the exception of Nike+ models, began shipping September 22, 2017.
+The Nike+ Apple Watch Series 3 units began shipping October 5, 2017.
 See Apple's site for specifics about Apple Watch Series 3 pricing and availability.

-All new Apple Watch Series 3 models will ship with watchOS 4.
-Apple will introduce the latest version of its watchOS on September 19, 2017.
+All new Apple Watch Series 3 models ship with watchOS 4.
+Apple introduced the latest version of its watchOS on September 19, 2017.

 As is common with many new technology products, Apple's Series 3 launch wasn't without hiccups.
 Multiple media reports confirmed the new device encountered glitches making calls and accessing data when an iPhone wasn't nearby.
 An Apple spokesperson admitted the watch can experience cellular connectivity issues when connected to open Wi-Fi networks lacking connectivity and announced it was exploring fixing the issue via a software update.